peteash10/blog.peteashton.com/_posts/2017-12-30-how-to-help-fat-fluffs.md

 [The Rabbits for Adoption section of the site](http://www.fatfluffs.com/rabbit/list/) has the current slate who are ready for their foreverhomes.
 If you see any real cuties it would be a shame not to show them to the world, and link back to the site.

 The main social media platform is [the Facebook page](https://www.facebook.com/fatfluffs/) which is worth keeping an eye on for news.
 They're also very active on Instagram at [@fat_fluffs](https://www.instagram.com/fat_fluffs/).
 The Twitter, [@fatfluffs](https://twitter.com/fatfluffs), is pretty dead but does have a link to the site so it's worth mentioning when tweeting about them.

+## Board your bunny

+If you have rabbits then consider using Fat Fluffs (or another sanctuary) to board them when you go on holiday.
+Not only are you leaving your loved ones somewhere with experts and medical facilities on call, boarding is a significant income stream for the charity.
+At Fat Fluffs, boarders, residents, and newcommers are kept strictly seperate with newcommers quarantined and everything sanitised so there's no risk of catching anything.

+The last time we borded with them it cost £10 per day for all three rabbits in one hutch.
+That's a bargain.

+## Adopt a rabbit

+I left this til last as it's not something to be entered into lightly.
+There's many misconceptions around keeping rabbits as pets - that they can live alone in a cage, that they don't need much attention, that they're cheap.

+As I said, we spent over £1,200 last year on three rabbits.
+They need at least an hour a day of attention, including a run in the garden whatever the weather.
+They need to live in packs of 2 or more.
+If the pack hierarchy is off they will fight and draw blood until it's sorted again (we spent £670 on vet bills last year).
+They live for around a decade.
+They are a committment.

+Keeping rabbits healthy and happy is surprisingly similar to owning a dog, commitment-wise.
+In fact I'd say a cat is easier because cats tend to look after themselves.
+You really have to look after rabbits.

+All that said, keeping rabbits changed our lives for the better.
+I have no regrets.
+So if you think you have the space, time and budget to give a couple (or more!) rabbits a home, please talk to Fat Fluffs before going to the pet shop.

+Adopt, don't shop!

 * * *